arthurcristovao/TDD-Java-with-frameworks/Part 2 - JPA Model Classes and DAOs/README.md

 _Note: These default values are suitable for a freshly installed MySQL server running locally.
 It is recommended to change them._

+You can configure these environment variables in your IDE, your operating system or using a `.env` present in the same folder as the executable.
+Check out `.env.example` for an example of what it should look like.
+The `.env` file will automatically be copied over to the target folder during the maven build process.

 ## Build and Run Instructions

 ### Linux & macOS

 1. Navigate to the directory where `pom.xml` is located using the terminal.
 2. Execute the following command to build the package: `mvn clean package`
-3. To run the built package, execute: `./target/taskapp.jar`
+3. To run the built package, execute: `java -jar ./target/taskapp.jar`

 ### Windows

 Alternatively, you can use the provided script to automate building and running the application:

-1. Navigate to the project directory in the Command Prompt or PowerShell.
+1. Navigate to the project directory.
 2. Execute `build_and_run.cmd`.
-The script will handle building the package and running it automatically, utilizing environment variables from a `.env` file if present.
-Check out `.env.example` for what it should look like.
+The script will handle building the package and running it automatically.